Also on cricketcountry.com

 Bob Taylor, born on July 17, 1941, was one of the greatest wicketkeepers of all time.
 Abhishek Mukherjee looks at the career of the man whose best years were lost to Test cricket because he was born in the wrong country at the wrong time.

 Bob Taylor was five years older to Alan Knott, who was also the better of the two as a batsman — Taylor averaged 16.28 with the bat in Tests compared to the Knott’s 32.75.
-Taylor’s career was thus restricted to 57 Tests compared to Knott’s 95: only one of these 57 Tests came after he had turned 36.
+Taylor’s career was thus restricted to 57 Tests compared to Knott’s 95: only one of these 57 Tests came before he had turned 36.

 Yet Taylor is recognised as one of the greatest wicket-keepers the world has seen.
 As Bill Frindall had said once, “Such was his [Taylor’s] positioning that he seldom had to dive and was rarely seen sprawled on the ground; his timing was so precise that fielder close to him rarely heard the ball meet the glove.”